Education in Barbados: Intro to the BSSEE

+Education Investment and Technology Upgrades

+It was reported that Barbados has spent roughly US$15 billion on Education since Independence in 1966.

 Starting in 2000, the government initiated the Education Sector Enhancement Programme, usually referred to as EduTech 2000.
-This USD 213 million project was financed by the Government of Barbados (45%), the Inter-American Development Bank (40% and the Caribbean Development Bank (15%).
+This USD$213 million project was financed by the Government of Barbados (45%), the Inter-American Development Bank (40% and the Caribbean Development Bank (15%).
 This initiative provided for four key improvements: (a) repairs to 73 of the public primary and secondary school buildings; (b) new units established by the Ministry to support new teaching methodologies, including the Shell Media Resources Review Center, the National Educational Evaluation and Research Centre (at the University of the West Indies, Cave Hill), and a Programme office within the Ministry; enhancements to the technological availability (new computers, software and networking); (d) in-service training for all teachers in technology integration, child-centred methodologies, and special needs education; and (e) curricular reform to respond to changes in Barbados society.
 The key conceptual foundations for the initiative are constructivism and child-centred education.
 Most of the in-service training was provided by Erdiston Teachers' Training College.

+In 2006 during the inaugural Cecil F. deCaires Memorial Lecture at the Frank Collymore Hall, the former Central Bank Governor Sir Courtney Blackman remarked that between 1966 and 2000 successive Governments (of Barbados) had spent US$15 billion on education costs – "a remarkable investment for such a small state".